provable-things/eos-examples/wolfram-alpha/README.md

 This repo is to demonstrate how you would work with the Oraclize **WolframAlpha** datasource.

-The `wolframrand` example allows you to *retrive a random number from 1 to 6; and, if the number is not 6, the callback launches a new query*.
+The `wolframrand` example allows you to *retrive a random number from 1 to 6; and, if the number is not 6, the `callback` launches a new query.

 ## Notes